Jonathan Brock QC 1952 – 2007

 The submitted essays will be judged by a panel appointed by the Committee of the Association and the decision of such panel shall in all respects be final.
 The Association reserves the right, in the unlikely event that entries are not of sufficient quality, to award only one or no Prize.

-The selected winning entry – the Jonathan Brock QC Memorial Prize Essay 2018 – and the selected runner up will be announced at our 2018 AGM (likely to take place on 15 January 2019)
+The selected winning entry – the Jonathan Brock QC Memorial Prize Essay 2019 – and the selected runner up will be announced at our 2019 AGM.

 Prize-winning essays will be published on the Association’s web site.